 Anna V. Q. Ross’s most recent book, Milk Teeth, won the 2020 Benjamin Saltman Poetry Award and will be published by Red Hen Press in 2022.
-Her previous collections include If a Storm (Anhinga Press, winner of the Robert Dana-Anhinga Prize for Poetry), Figuring (Bull City Press, a finalist for the 2015 Alice Fay Di Casagnola Award from the Poetry Society of America), and Hawk Weather (winner the New Women’s Voice Prize from Finishing Line Press and the Jean Pedrick Chapbook Award from the New England Poetry Society.
+Her previous collections include If a Storm (Anhinga Press, winner of the Robert Dana-Anhinga Prize for Poetry), Figuring (Bull City Press, a finalist for the 2015 Alice Fay Di Castagnola Award from the Poetry Society of America), and Hawk Weather (winner the New Women’s Voices Prize from Finishing Line Press and the Jean Pedrick Chapbook Award from the New England Poetry Society.
 A recipient of fellowships from the Massachusetts Cultural Council, the Fulbright Foundation, Virginia Center for the Creative Arts, Vermont Studio Center, Sewanee Writers’ Conference, Squaw Valley Poetry Workshop, and Grub Street.
 Individual poems have appeared or are forthcoming in The Nation, The New Republic, Provincetown Arts, The Paris Review, Southern Humanities Review, and The Southern Review, among other journals.
 She is poetry editor for Salamander Magazine, teaches creative writing and literature at Emerson College, and lives with her family in Dorchester, MA, where she co-hosts the poetry and music performance series Unearthed Song & Poetry and raises chickens.

 Photo by Tracy Powell